Misinformation is not about Bad Facts: An Analysis of the Production and Consumption of Fringe Content: Introduction

-Starting from the assumption that misinformation is an information production problem, much of the prior work has studied the connection between misinformation, and the publishers' political leaning~\cite{calvillo2020political,das2022rethinking}.
+The graphic in~\Cref{fig:introduction} depicts the steps of our analysis, the datasets used and the methods.
+We begin by analyzing the content completeness of news articles based on their political ideology.
+We compare 1) publishers of different ideologies and 2) production and consumption by far-right users.
+Based on the findings that content completeness of news articles does not significantly differ based on publishers' ideology, we leverage the text style (instead of its content) to investigate differences and distinguish between publishers of different ideologies and fringe online communities.
+Lastly, we show that far-right production and consumption can be distinguished based on the employed writing style.
+We expand on the details of our contributions below.

 We conducted a comprehensive analysis of Australian news media consumption, focusing on several key aspects.
-Firstly, we utilized the Trust Index, a metric measuring information completeness, to compare news articles from legacy news media publishers with distinct ideological stances.
-Secondly, we examined writing style differences across these sources.
+Firstly, we utilized the Trust Index~\cite{tde} -- a metric measuring information completeness -- to compare news articles from legacy news media publishers to those with distinct ideological stances.
+Secondly, we examined the differences in writing style across these sources.
 Additionally, we delved into the sharing patterns of news articles by highly partisan online users.
+This differs from much of the prior work that has started from the assumption that misinformation is an information problem, and studied the connection between misinformation and the publishers' political leaning~\citep{calvillo2020political,das2022rethinking}.

-Our analysis revealed content-based differentiations among news sources and extreme ideological cohorts.
-Interestingly, we observed significant differences when comparing articles shared by extreme online users with articles published by far-right news media, particularly in terms of linguistic patterns.
-Notably, we found less distinction between far-right and moderate articles.
-Even in cases where differences were statistically significant, the effect sizes were small, indicating that the sharing of extreme content is less tied to the source's reliability and more about how users interpret and leverage a source.
+Our analysis revealed a distinct difference between what articles were published by far-right news sources and what articles were shared by the extreme (here, also far-right) ideological cohort in our sample, particularly in terms of linguistic patterns.
+However, we notably found less distinction between far-right and moderate articles.
+Even in cases where differences were statistically significant, the effect sizes were small, indicating that the sharing of extreme content is less tied to the source's perceived ideological stance and more about how users interpret the value of an article as a tool to advance their own worldview.
+This is to say that users will individually cherry pick articles to share on the basis of their own views, regardless of what source published it.

-This leads us to the conclusion that misinformation may be less of an issue related to information production and more of an issue tied to information consumption.
-To explore this further, we investigate whether it is an information consumption problem.